 Are you feeling guilty yet?
-You know, about the New Year’s resolution that doesn’t seem to stick, or the way you’re not keeping on track with feeling your best in 2015?
+You know, about the New Year’s resolution that doesn’t seem to stick, or the way you’re not keeping on track with feeling your best in the past year?

 Did you swear you’d do things differently the next time you got in an argument with your partner, but you ended up getting defensive anyway, and letting the volume of your voice creep up to a wee bit higher than 11?

-Did you make plans to totally thrive in 2015 but you’re just barely surviving – again?
+Did you make plans to totally thrive this year but you’re just barely surviving – again?

 Or are you feeling shame?